About Summer & Winter School

-- Why should I study at Summer or Winter School?
+- Why study at Summer or Winter School?

-- What factors do I need to consider before enrolling in Summer or Winter School?
+- What factors do I need to consider before enrolling over Summer

 - I am not a current student at the University of Sydney – can I take a Summer or Winter School unit of study?